 “Brittany Bellizeare catalyzes the action as Louise’s country relative Ruby … an experience that’s more joyously, devastatingly, elegantly, messily alive than most anything you’ll see on stage this season,” ~ Asbury Park Press

 “Ruby (Brittany Bellizeare) is a spirited young woman who has come from the South to visit Louise, her aunt. … A must-see”, “an important, entertaining show and you will relish every moment of this outstanding production” ~ Broadway World

 “August Wilson’s Seven Guitars is 24-carat gold” ~ Two River Times

 This show was voted #1 Best Show in the state of New Jersey in 2015!!!!!!!!
 HOLLERRRRRR!!!!!

-**Production photos from The Magician’s Daughter were taken by Goat Factory Media Entertainment, King Hedley II were taken by T Charles Erickson Photography, Skeleton Crew were taken by Bill Geenen, The Bluest Eye were taken by Dan Norman, Sunset Baby by Lanny Nagler, The Last Tiger in Haiti by Jim Carmody, The Mountaintop by Jason Merwin and Seven Guitars by T Charles Erickson Photography.
+**Production photos from The Magician’s Daughter were taken by Goat Factory Media Entertainment, King Hedley II and Seven Guitars by T Charles Erickson Photography, Skeleton Crew by Bill Geenen, The Bluest Eye by Dan Norman, Sunset Baby by Lanny Nagler, The Last Tiger in Haiti by Jim Carmody, and The Mountaintop by Jason Merwin.